isomerpages/singapore-customs-old/_about-us/03-trade-security-in-singapore.md

 Regular inspections are conducted on these companies as part of the enhanced regime which serves to prevent companies from being inadvertently used as a conduit for money-laundering and terrorist-financing activities, allowing Singapore to operate as a secure trade hub.

-Read more about the inspection in Singapore’s Freeport, and the enhanced regulatory regime in Singapore Customs’ corporate magazine, InSYNC:
+Read more about the inspection in Singapore’s Freeport, and the enhanced regulatory regime in Singapore Customs’ corporate magazine, InSYNC: [Enhanced Regulatory Regime To Combat Money Laundering And Terrorist Financing Risks](https://singapore-customs-staging.netlify.app/news-and-media/publications/2018-04-01-Issue49.pdf)

-( URLs not working yet )